Google and Facebook under pressure in Russia

 If the proposed draft becomes law, failure to comply would cost foreign tech companies their Russian ad revenues.
 In 2020 alone, Google's Russian revenue is estimated to be RUB60bn ($810mn) and that of Facebook just over RUB5bn ($203mn).

-In addition to Russian authorities, local competitors, including VKontakte and Odnoklassniki, would benefit from barriers to global tech giants' operations, as well as online streaming services, such as Gazprom Media Digital or Ivi.
+In addition to Russian authorities, local competitors, including VKontakte and Odnoklassniki, would benefit from barriers to global tech giants' operations, as well as online streaming services such as Gazprom Media Digital or Ivi.

 Russian video services were instrumental in a 2017 decision to slap an extra tax – often referred to as "the Google tax" – on all foreign companies selling online content in Russia.
 The tax is estimated to annually bring RUB50bn ($675mn) to the state budget.